Highly Capable Program Overview

 1st & 2nd grade students are served at their home schools.
 Schools that have 3 or more qualified Highly Capable students at each grade level will serve students using Cluster Groups.
 In Cluster Groups, 3-8 qualified Highly Capable students are placed together in the same classroom.
 Schools with fewer than 3 qualified Highly Capable students per grade level will use differentiated instruction presented by the classroom teacher.

-6th-8th grade students are served in a “self-contained” all day program at Lakeridge Middle School that includes challenging programs in social studies, language arts, math and science content areas.
+6th-8th grade students are served in an all day program at Lakeridge Middle School that includes challenging programs in social studies, language arts, math and science content areas.
 Students who choose to stay at their home school will be placed in math and language arts classes in Cluster groups of 3-8 Highly Capable students who are grouped together in the same math and language arts classes.

 9th & 10th grade students are encouraged to participate in Honors classes that are offered at both of our High Schools.